Amortization schedule:

 Default:

-Non-payment of loans on the prescribed schedule.
+Nonpayment of loans on a prescribed schedule.
 Most federal student loans are considered to be in default after payment is 270 days late.

-Two administrative processes through which the Department of Education pauses collection of payment temporarily.
-For most federal student loans an Income Driven Repayment Plan is a better option.
-To learn more, visit: https://studentaid.gov/manage-loans/lower-payments/get-temporary-relief.
+Two administrative processes through which the U.S. Department of Education pauses collection of payment temporarily.
+For most federal student loans an income-driven repayment plan is a better option.
+To learn more, visit https://studentaid.gov/manage-loans/lower-payments/get-temporary-relief.

-To find out what type of federal loan you have, login here: https://studentaid.gov/fsa-id/sign-in/landing
+To find out what type of federal loan you have, log in at https://studentaid.gov/fsa-id/sign-in/landing.

 Direct Loan: